4 MIN WATCH

 Did you ever think you had the perfect business plan and strategy, only to be blindsided by an increase in tariffs or a new environmental regulation?
 This article will help you discover how to think about and manage external factors that can cripple your strategic plan (or open up new opportunities).
-If you don’t do it already, you need to learn how to conduct an environmental scan and adapt your performance management process accordingly.
+If you don’t do it already, you need to learn how to conduct an environmental scan and adapt your strategic planning process accordingly.

 The controllable and uncontrollable aspects that affect a business can be categorized as internal and external factors, respectively.
 From goal setting to daily operations, it can be easy for an organization to focus on what it feels it can control internally.
 Yet it’s critical not to overlook the uncontrollable, external factors that impact a business.